Best iOS Action Games

 PUBG Mobile (Free)

 Give full credit to Tencent for delivering a very solid port of Player Unknown Battlegrounds to the iPhone.
 PUBG Mobile may shrink down the action of this battle royal game to an iPhone-sized screen, but it hasn't compromised on graphics.
 The action scrolls smoothly as you race around either a 6x6 or 8x8-kilometer battlefield, looking for 99 other opponents to get the drop on.
 Customizable, mobile-oriented controls and gameplay tweaks such as auto-pickups of ammo and gear make nods toward smartphone playability.
-Tencent has continued to add new battlefields, with a snowy scene the latest to join desert, jungle and original battlefields.
+Tencent has continued to add new battlefields, and the latest update adds new features like the ability to revive dead teammates and commandeer helicopters.

 Super Mario Run (Free)